If you follow me on Instagram, you see that every bowl of soup I eat has one of these slices wedged in the corner.

 Preheat oven to 400 degrees.

-1. After you’ve steamed the cauliflower, chop as finely as you can.
-You can pulse in a food processor, but you don’t want it to become mushy.
+After you've steamed the cauliflower, chop as finely as you can.
+You can pulse in a food processor, but you don't want it to become mushy. (alternate would be to buy riced cauliflower)

-5. Meanwhile, put a small ball (about a tablespoon) of dough in your hands and form a tater tot.
-Put a little bit of water on your hands if mixture sticks to you–that will help!
+Meanwhile, put a small ball (about a tablespoon) of dough in your hands and form a tater tot.
+Put a little bit of water on your hands if mixture sticks to you--that will help!
 Sprinkle or roll tater tot in the gluten free flour blend.

 The South Carolina heat is definitely moving in.
 It’s the “I’m standing still outside, and I’m pouring sweat” kind of summer so far.
 And I have a feeling it’ll be around for a while.